 If you would like a less rambunctious tour to and from the Auschwitz-Birkenau Memorial and Museum or to the Wieliczka Salt Mine we recommend Auschwitz-Krakow Tours.

-If you can’t make it to Kraków the next best option for a big Medieval Polish city is Wrocław.
-Situated in the southwest of Poland, Wrocław is the largest Polish city west of Warsaw.
+If you can’t make it to Kraków, the next best option for a big Medieval Polish city is Wrocław.
+Situated in the southwest section of Poland, Wrocław is the fourth largest Polish city.
 It boasts the most bridges in Central Europe and has the second largest market square in Europe only to Kraków.
 Wrocław is full of beauty, engineering marvels and an equally energetic nightlife thanks to a very large collegiate population.

 SLEEP: When in Wrocław we stay with family thus I have never stayed in a hotel within the city.
 However, if I were to pick a hotel it would be Centrum Dikul Hotel a great upscale accommodation in central Wroclaw, just fives minutes from the Market Square.
 The recently renovated cutting edge accommodations gives it a true European feel.
 They offer a free buffet breakfast, free WiFi, and free parking.